Remote DevOps Engineer

 Other Responsibility:

-Could you help me understand more about your background by giving brief introduction of yourself?
-Hi.
-My name is Vicky.
-I have overall 11 plus year of experience into the IT.
-I started with Windows and the Linux profile.
-Meily, I would say I started with the Linux profile.
-After that, I was moved to the virtualization, Then I got opportunity to work in the cloud environment.
-I started with IBM Cloud.
-I was working with IBM, so I got the opportunity to work on the IBM Cloud.
-And after that, I got opportunity to work on the AWS Cloud.
-Then, uh, I got opportunity to work on the CICD, then finally moved to the DevOps.
-And in the last project, I worked on the FinOps as well.
-So, uh, if I'm going to talk about the technology, um, if I'm going to talk about the ISE, I have a good experience on Terraform.
-Even I have a good experience on creating module, I have created Terraform module for e c 2, for s 3.
-Um, even I have created one of the Terraform module for GCP project as well.
-Uh, if I'm going to talk about the Uh, if I'm going to talk about the cloud, I have good experience on AWS cloud, little bit knowledge on the IBM cloud, and little bit, I would say, on the GCP as well.
-If I'm going to talk about the monitoring, I have good experience with Splunk, Datadog, even CloudWatch monitoring that is provided by the AWS.
-Uh, if I'm going to talk about the CICD, good by Jenkins.
-Even I do have experience working on the code pipeline, code deploy, code build, um, little bit experience on the bamboo as well.
-For the version control, I have experience with GitLab, GitHub.
-Yes.
-That is
+Hi Vicky.
+My name is Meily, and I have overall 11 plus years of experience in the IT field.
+I started with Windows and Linux profiles.
+I would say I started with the Linux profile.
+After that, I was moved to virtualization, then I got the opportunity to work in the cloud environment.
+I started with IBM Cloud, as I was working with IBM, which gave me the opportunity to work on IBM Cloud.
+And after that, I got the opportunity to work on the AWS Cloud.
+Then, I got the opportunity to work on CICD, and then finally moved to DevOps.
+In my last project, I worked on FinOps as well.
+So, if I'm going to talk about technology, I have a good experience with IaC, specifically with Terraform.
+I have a good experience creating modules, including Terraform modules for EC2, S3.
+I've also created a Terraform module for a GCP project as well.
+If I'm going to talk about the cloud, I have good experience with AWS cloud, a little bit of knowledge on IBM Cloud, and a little bit on GCP as well.
+If I'm going to talk about monitoring, I have good experience with Splunk, Datadog, and CloudWatch monitoring provided by AWS.
+If I'm going to talk about CICD, I have good experience with Jenkins.
+I also have experience working with CodePipeline, CodeDeploy, CodeBuild, and a little bit of experience with Bamboo as well.
+For version control, I have experience with GitLab and GitHub.
+Yes, that's correct.

 How do you design Python script that automatically resolve common failure in the AWS EC2 instances.
 Now if I need to design a Python script then I need to use one of the AWS service that is the Lambda.
 Now in the Lambda I will get an option to use the Python library with the AWS Boto3 and in order to resolve common failure in the AWS EC2 instance like there are n number of scenarios by which EC2 instance can be failed.
 So let's talk about the first scenario where I would say the machine is not coming up because of the user data script.
 Now here what I can do is I can create a Lambda script or rather I would say I can create a Python script.
 Now this Python script what it is going to do is it is going to check whether that EC2 which is creating with the help of the launch template here I am taking example of the launch template why I am taking example for the launch template because I am expecting we already have a predefined AMI which is there in the launch template.
 Now I am creating my machine with the help of the launch template and while creating the machine I need to do some testing.
 Let's suppose I need to do the testing of there is a security tool let's suppose security tool is callis and that is going to be installed on the machine with the help of the user data.
 Now there is some problem with the user data.
 So what I can do is I can write my Python script in such a way where it is going to check whether the output of the user data is successful or not.
 So for that I am going to write a script and if it is successful then it is fine if it is not successful then what I do have the other option either I can send the notification or I can stop the deployment I can do all those things.

 When giving an AWS infrastructure with scaling issue, how would you employ Terraform restructure for better stability?
 Okay.
-Um, so here Terraform is a ISE by which we can create our resources.
-Now whatever the resources we need to create, we can mention it in Terraform.
-So let's suppose I need to create a EC two machine.
-Along with that, I need to create elastic IP.
+So, here, Terraform is an IaC by which we can create our resources.
+Now, whatever the resources we need to create, we can mention it in Terraform.
+So, let's suppose I need to create an EC2 machine.
+Along with that, I need to create an elastic IP.
 Along with that, I need to create a role.
-Along with that, I also need to create couple of security groups.
-And, also, I need to create 1 VPC, a doubt table.
+Along with that, I also need to create a couple of security groups.
+And, also, I need to create a VPC, a DynamoDB table.
 All those things I need to do.
-Now when I am going to do all those things manually what will happen is it might going to take longer time for me to create.
-Now if I have a Terraform, so I only need to write my code once and then I can use the same code in multiple environments.
+Now, when I am going to do all those things manually, what will happen is it might take a longer time to create them.
+Now, if I have Terraform, so I only need to write my code once and then I can use the same code in multiple environments.
 And if I need to do any changes.
-Let s suppose I need to create a security group which is with the name XYZ dev environment And the same security group, I need to create in the other environment as well.
-So I only need to change the dev to prod or to test.
+Let's suppose I need to create a security group with the name XYZ dev environment, and the same security group, I need to create in the other environment as well.
+So, I only need to change 'dev' to 'prod' or 'test'.
 Something like that.
 It's a small variable change which I need to do.
 Not a big change.
-So everything is there in the Terraform.
-I just need to do Terraform plan, then Terraform uh, first, I need to do Terraform in it, Terraform plan, and then Terraform apply.
+So, everything is there in the Terraform.
+I just need to do Terraform plan, then Terraform init, Terraform plan, and then Terraform apply.
 And my resources will be created within 5 minutes, I would say.
-So no manual thing or no repetition of the work.
-No error, and I can expect the infra to be up and running as I expected.
-And with scaling we can use auto scaling in between.
-This is one of the services which is provided by AWS And with the help of the auto scaling, when there is an increase in the traffic let let's suppose there is a web server which are running, and there is an increase in the traffic.
-So what the auto scaling is going to do is it is going to create more instances the And with the help of the Terraform, we just need to write the auto scaling resource.
-We need to, uh, you know, map it with with our e c two and the other resources which we are creating.
+So, no manual thing or no repetition of the work.
+No errors, and I can expect the infra to be up and running as I expected.
+And with scaling, we can use auto scaling in between.
+This is one of the services which is provided by AWS.
+And with the help of auto scaling, when there is an increase in traffic, let's suppose there is a web server which are running, and there is an increase in traffic.
+So, what the auto scaling is going to do is it is going to create more instances.
+And with the help of Terraform, we just need to write the auto scaling resource.
+We need to, you know, map it with our EC2 and the other resources which we are creating.

-Okay, it's a docker file from node 10, okay, it is using version 10 for the node work dir That means whatever it is going to do, it is going to do it in the app folder.
-Now here is the package.json which is we are expecting there in the local path from where we are creating this docker file and we need to copy this thing into the app folder, run npm install, then we are giving this Linux command in order to install the run npm install copy.app, okay.
-Now here we are using copy two time, the first copy command we are using where we are copy the package.json to the app folder and the second copy which we are using is copy all the thing which are there from where I am creating my docker file to the app folder.
-Now if I am going with this thing what will happen, my docker file is on the same.
-So that is going to be a potential issue because it is going to copy all the things, all the files which are there in my local directory from where I am creating a docker file.
-It is going to copy all the thing in the app.
+Okay, it's a Dockerfile from Node 10, okay, it is using version 10 for the Node workdir.
+That means whatever it is going to do, it is going to do it in the app folder.
+Now here is the package.json which is we are expecting there in the local path from where we are creating this Dockerfile and we need to copy this thing into the app folder, run npm install, then we are giving this Linux command in order to install and run the app.
+Now here we are using copy two times, the first copy command we are using where we are copying the package.json to the app folder and the second copy which we are using is copying all the things which are there from where I am creating my Dockerfile to the app folder.
+Now if I am going with this thing, what will happen, my Dockerfile is on the same path.
+So that is going to be a potential issue because it is going to copy all the things, all the files which are there in my local directory from where I am creating a Dockerfile.
+It is going to copy all the things in the app folder.
 That is something I don't want here.
 I only want to copy the package.json to the app folder.
-So this command copy is not copy.app is not required here.
-We can simply remove this thing. cmd index.js, okay it seems to be a correct command with the help of the cmd or the entry point we can you know go to the node and we can start this index.js page and expose 3000 that is the port number which we need to expose.
-So here the potential issue is with the copy command and I would say cmd as well where we are using the index.js I think we don't require it here because we are not defining it anywhere in this docker file.
+So this command, copy, is not copy.app, is not required here.
+We can simply remove this thing.
+CMD index.js, okay, it seems to be a correct command with the help of the CMD or the entry point we can go to Node and we can start this index.js page and expose 3000, that is the port number which we need to expose.
+So here the potential issue is with the copy command and I would say CMD as well where we are using the index.js, I think we don't require it here because we are not defining it anywhere in this Dockerfile.
 So this could be the potential issue.

-For the disaster recovery, the best approach is to go with the multiple availability zones.
-Let's suppose, uh, if there is a web application which is running.
+For the disaster recovery, the best approach is to go with multiple availability zones.
+Let's suppose, if there is a web application which is running.
 Okay?
-Now I need to design my web application.
-Availability zones.
-If one of the availability zone is down, I can still work with the other availability zone.
-That is the one way to, you know, to minimum the impact of disaster recovery.
+Now I need to design my web application in multiple availability zones.
+If one of the availability zones is down, I can still work with the other availability zones.
+That is one way to minimize the impact of disaster recovery.
 The second way is to go with other services.
-Like, we have a CloudFront, which we can use.
-We can use the s three static website if it is an application, which if it is a static applications, static web application.
-If we can use it on the s three, then s three is one of the best option.
-We can use the CloudFront CloudFront so that we can have our traffic, you know, all all over the globe on the AWS network.
-We can use the WAF for the disaster recovery.
-But here, the best approach is to go with the multiple availability zone.
-And if the client alone, then we can also go with the multiple regions as well.
-But if we are going with the multiple regions, then we also need to take care of the VPC, VPC peering.
-We We also need to establish the connectivity.
-So all those things, we also need to consider if we are going with the multiple as well.
-We can go with the multiple accounts as well, but that is not recommended because there we need to create the assumed role.
-So that is a bit complicated environment for the disaster recovery.
-The first is to go with the multiple availability zone.
-And if the client allow for the money, then we can go with multiple regions as well, like US east 1, US west 2.
-We can go like this as well, but we need to make sure that there is a connectivity in between.
-And in order to have the connectivity, we need to use the VPC peering transit gateway.
+Like, we have CloudFront, which we can use.
+We can use S3 for static web applications.
+If we can use it on S3, then S3 is one of the best options.
+We can use CloudFront so that we can have our traffic all over the globe on the AWS network.
+We can use the WAF for disaster recovery.
+But the best approach is to go with multiple availability zones.
+And if the client allows it, then we can also go with multiple regions as well.
+But if we are going with multiple regions, then we also need to take care of the VPC peering.
+We also need to establish the connectivity.
+So all those things, we also need to consider if we are going with multiple regions.
+We can go with multiple accounts as well, but that is not recommended because we need to create an assumed role.
+So that is a bit complicated environment for disaster recovery.
+The first approach is to go with multiple availability zones.
+And if the client allows it for the money, then we can go with multiple regions as well, like US East 1, US West 2.
+We can do this as well, but we need to make sure that there is connectivity in between.
+And in order to have connectivity, we need to use VPC peering and transit gateway.

-MongoDB AWS also providing this service like the DynamoDB they are providing.
-They they are also providing the AWS RTS, uh, which we can use with our AWS cloud.
-So in order to integrate these things together, we need to a rule in between.
-And though it's something where we need to define what kind of access user or application can can be a low or deny.
-And for the Python application, I think it's a easy one.
+MongoDB AWS also provides this service like DynamoDB, they are providing.
+They are also providing the AWS RDS, which we can use with our AWS cloud.
+So in order to integrate these things together, we need to add a rule in between.
+And though it's something where we need to define what kind of access a user or application can have, low or deny.
+And for the Python application, I think it's easy.
 It's not that complicated.
-We can create a Lambda function, and we can give the URL we can give the URL of the MongoDB.
-We can give the username, port number, password, and we can also use the SSM parameter in between so that we we don't have to give the hard coded value for the sensitive information.
-So we can easily achieve this thing with the Lambda function, and we can easily achieve
+We can create a Lambda function, and we can give the URL of the MongoDB.
+We can give the username, port number, password, and we can also use the SSM parameter in between, so that we don't have to give hard-coded values for sensitive information.
+So we can easily achieve this thing with the Lambda function.

 ECS is a last container service.
-Simply, like, we have Kubernetes, so it is a management tool for where we have multiple dockers, and we need a man uh, and we need to manage those dockers.
-So we can use this ECS.
-Now the advantage I would say here, we can integrate the other AWS services like monitoring service, which is very important.
-So with the WCCS, we can easily integrate the service.
-We can use the role in between and all where we can limit the access for the user for the application so we can go with the least privilege model as well.
-We can recreate.
-We can store our code in the code commit, and that is a version control.
-So every time whenever we need to update our code, we have the previous code available.
-So if something happened with our latest code, we can still work with the previous code.
-So the these are the advantages which I will get with the ACS.
-ECS.
+Simply, we have Kubernetes, so it is a management tool for multiple dockers, and we need a manager and we need to manage those dockers.
+So we can use ECS.
+Now the advantage I would say here is that we can integrate other AWS services, like a monitoring service, which is very important.
+So with ECS, we can easily integrate the service.
+We can use roles in between and all areas where we can limit access for the user for the application so we can go with the least privilege model as well.
+We can reuse.
+We can store our code in CodeCommit, and that is a version control.
+So every time we need to update our code, we have the previous code available.
+So if something happens with our latest code, we can still work with the previous code.
+So these are the advantages that I will get with ECS.